 Plantain is an aggressive weed that appears mostly in lawns and ornamental beds and gardens.
-It can be found in almost any neglected, or natural, location, especially in wet areas with little sun.
+It can be found in almost any neglected landscape or in natural environments, especially in wet areas with little sun.
 Plantains can take over almost as readily as dandelions.
 Control them with quick identification and removal.

-Broadleaf plantain, or Plantago major, is known as common plantain and has smooth, oval leaves that are two to six inches in length.
-Its flower stalk is topped with a circular-shaped flower that could be as large as two to three inches around.
+- Broadleaf plantain (Plantago major) is known as common plantain and has smooth, oval leaves that are 2 to 6 inches in length.
+Its flower stalk is topped with a circular-shaped flower that could be as large as 2 to 3 inches around.
 Its taproot can be as long as 18 inches.

-Plantains thrive in compacted soil, sparse or too closely mowed lawns, moist shade, and areas that get inconsistent irrigation.
+Plantains thrive in compacted soil, sparse or too-closely mowed lawns, moist shade, and areas that get inconsistent irrigation.
 To prevent them from setting up shop in your garden and lawn, aerate your lawn in the fall (especially if your soil is compacted), and top-dress everything with compost.
 Mow your lawn high, and seed any sparse areas.
 In general, a healthy, full lawn will make it almost impossible for plantains to get established.

 Uses for Plantains

 On the bright side, if you do have plantains, take advantage of their antiseptic properties next time you get a mosquito bite.

 Pick a leaf, crush it, and rub it on your mosquito bites.
 It will quickly relieve the itching and redness.